 In 1854, Grant returned to St. Louis and reunited with his family.
-As a civilian, he first tried his hand as a farmer on Dent family land.
-Appropriately, Grant named his farm “Hardscrabble;” despite working hard, the farm did not provide much of a living.
+As a civilian, he first tried his hand as a farmer on the Dent family land.
+Appropriately, Grant named his farm “Hardscrabble.”
+Despite working hard, the farm provided little.
 From 1858 to 1859, Grant went into the real estate business with his wife’s cousin.
-During that period, Grant freed his one slave, William Jones, who came to him from the Dent family.
+During that period, Grant freed his one slave, William Jones, who was given to him by the Dent family.
 When the real estate venture failed, Grant moved to Galena, Illinois, in May 1860.
-Here, Grant became a clerk in his father’s leather store.
+There, he became a clerk in his father’s leather store.

 Civil War Career

 After the Battle of Fort Sumter (April 12–13, 1861)touched off the American Civil War, Grant volunteered for military duty.
 In June, he visited General George McClellan’s headquarters in Cincinnati, Ohio, but McClellan refused to see him.
 On June 15, he returned to Galena and accepted an appointment as a colonel in the Illinois militia.
-On July 31, at the urging of several Illinois congressmen, U.S. President Abraham Lincoln submitted a request to Congress to commission Grant as a brigadier general in the volunteer army, retroactive to May 17, 1861.
+On July 31, at the urging of several Illinois congressmen, U.S. President Abraham Lincoln submitted a request to Congress to commission Grant as a brigadier general in the volunteer army, retroactively to May 17, 1861.
 Congress approved Lincoln’s request on August 9.
 On September 1, Western Department Commander Major General John C. Frémont selected Grant to command the District of Southeast Missouri, and Grant established his headquarters at Cairo, Illinois.

 Grant’s first Civil War action took place in Missouri at the inconclusive Battle of Belmont (November 7, 1861).
 Grant intended to attack a Confederate force commanded by Brigadier General Gideon J. Pillow, which had invaded Kentucky.
-As he approached the Rebel forces from Cairo, Grant learned that Pillow had crossed the Mississippi River to Belmont, Missouri.
+As he approached the Confederate forces from Cairo, Grant learned Pillow had crossed the Mississippi River to Belmont, Missouri.
 Grant attacked there instead and initially drove the Confederates back.
-The Rebels rallied against Grant’s undisciplined soldiers after being reinforced.
+The Confederates rallied against Grant’s undisciplined soldiers after being reinforced.
 The battle ended when the Federals withdrew, with neither side proving much.